 To start growing sage from seed, you will need to select a sunny location with well-draining soil.
 Sage prefers soil that is slightly alkaline with a pH range of 6.0 to 7.0.
 You can start sage seeds indoors six to eight weeks before the last frost date or sow them directly into the ground after the last frost.
 Sage seeds can take up to three weeks to germinate, so be patient.
 Once the seedlings have emerged, thin them to one plant every 12 inches to ensure adequate space for growth.

-Growing sage from seed is an excellent way to ensure a steady supply of fresh sage throughout the year.
-With proper care and maintenance, your sage plants will thrive and provide you with an abundance of aromatic leaves that can be used in a variety of ways.
-Whether you are a seasoned gardener or a novice, growing sage from seed is a fun and rewarding experience that is sure to bring joy to your life.
+Growing sage from seed ensures a steady supply of fresh leaves throughout the year.
+With proper care and maintenance, sage plants thrive and provide an abundance of aromatic foliage for many uses.
+Whether you garden as a seasoned expert or a novice, growing sage from seed offers a fun and rewarding experience that brings joy to your life.

 Understanding Sage – Growing Sage from Seed